Digital audio workstation: Software

 There are many free and open-source software programs that perform DAW functions.
 These are designed to run on a variety of operating systems and are usually developed non-commercially.
 Some of these include Ardour and LMMS.

 Personal Composer, created by Jim Miller for Yamaha, was the star of the NAMM Show in 1983.
 Personal Composer runs under MS DOS 2.0 and includes a MIDI sequencer, synth editor (such as Yamaha's DX7), universal librarians and a score editor.
 The software was later released as Personal Composer System/2 (1988).

 In 1996, Steinberg introduced a revamped Cubase (which was originally launched in 1989 as a MIDI sequencer for the Atari ST computer, later developed for Mac and Windows PC platforms, but had no audio capabilities until 1993's Cubase Audio) which could record and play back up to 32 tracks of digital audio on an Apple Macintosh without the need of any external DSP hardware.
-Cubase not only modeled a tape-like interface for recording and editing, but, in addition, using VST also developed by Steinberg, modeled the entire mixing desk and effects rack common in analog studios.
+Cubase not only modeled a tape-like interface for recording and editing, but, in addition, using VST, also developed by Steinberg, modeled the entire mixing desk and effects rack common in analog studios.
 This revolutionized the DAW world, both in features and price tag, and was quickly imitated by most other contemporary DAW systems.

 Digital audio applications for Linux and BSD fostered technologies such as Advanced Linux Sound Architecture (ALSA), which drives audio hardware, and JACK Audio Connection Kit.
 JACK allows any JACK-aware audio software to connect to any other audio software running on the system, such as connecting an ALSA- or OSS-driven soundcard to a mixing and editing front-end, like Ardour or Rosegarden.
 In this way, JACK acts as a virtual audio patch bay, and it can be configured to use a computer's resources in real time, with dedicated memory, and with various options that minimize the DAW's latency.
 This kind of abstraction and configuration allows DJs to use multiple programs for editing and synthesizing audio streams, or multitasking and duplexing, without the need for analog conversion, or asynchronous saving and reloading files, and ensures a high level of audio fidelity.

 Members of the Linux Audio Development (LAD) mailing list have contributed to the development of standards such as the LADSPA, DSSI and LV2 plugin architectures.
 The Virtual Studio Technology (VST) plugin standard is supported by some programs.

 Plug-ins

 There are countless software plugins for DAW software, each one coming with its own unique functionality, thus expanding the overall variety of sounds and manipulations that are possible.
-Each has their own form of generating or manipulating sound, tone, pitch, and speed of a simple sound and transforming it into something different.
+Each has its own form of generating or manipulating sound, tone, pitch, and speed of a simple sound and transforming it into something different.
 To achieve an even more distinctive sound, multiple plugins can be used in layers and further automated to manipulate the original sounds.